MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/respond-compromised-connector.md

     - If **Sender IP** matches with your organization’s IP address.

     - If a significant number of emails were recently sent to the **Junk** folder.
-If so, this is a good indicator of a compromised connector being used to send spam.
+This is a good indicator of a compromised connector being used to send spam.

     - If the recipients are the ones that your organization usually stays in contact with.